breadcat/blog.minskio.co.uk/content/dreams/archive-065.md

 For some reason [Private Frazer](https://en.wikipedia.org/wiki/Private_Frazer) had decided that he would create a large explosion using a blowtorch and some pieces of metal piping.

-The apes didnt' seem particularly violent and one even helped me personally enter the building.
+The apes didn't seem particularly violent and one even helped me personally enter the building.

 We also made a cup of tea by boiling water on a wood burning stove in one of the corridors.